jackp01k/Syracuse-Analytics-Blitz-2021/README.md

 ## The Solution

 After initially attempting logistic regression in order to predict rates, we decided to go with an "observed" approach.
 To this end, we needed to identify situations in a game and analyze how teams had historically performed in these situations.
 This led us on a search for the definition of "situation."
 Once we could identify specific game situations, we would filter the larger play-by-play dataset into plays occuring only in a specific situation, and this would allow us to perform analysis on how teams performed.
+Can you gather that we spent a lot of time thinking about the word "situation"?

 ### Defining Situation